Contemplating Contemplation

 As Aryeh Kosman observes in a discussion of ἐνέργεια [note], a word from ancient Greek does not necessarily map exactly to a word in modern English; each word is used to cover a field of meaning, and the fields might not overlap.
 As I see it, this is definitely true with the mapping of θεωρία onto contemplation.

-First, although translation of Greek θεωρία into Latin contemplatio was reasonable in the context of the Roman reception of Greek philosophy over 2000 years ago, since then the meaning of Latin contemplatio and then French/English contemplation has drifted significantly from its Greek source (similar changes have occurred with philosophical vocabulary such as virtue, substance, and essence).
+First, although translation of Greek θεωρία into Latin contemplatio was reasonable in the context of the Roman reception of Greek philosophy over 2000 years ago, since that time the meaning of Latin contemplatio and then French/English contemplation has drifted significantly from its Greek source (similar changes have occurred with philosophical vocabulary such as virtue, substance, and essence).
 In particular, consider that the earliest use, and for centuries the most common use, of the term contemplation in English referred to religious musing and devout meditation within Christianity; similarly, the contemplative life was one given up to religious contemplation and prayer to the Christian God, especially in the spirit of the Middle Ages.
 (OED, s.v.)
 Yet Aristotle preceded Christianity by centuries, of course, and with a few exceptions (explored below) he doesn't emphasize prayer or religious devotion with respect to θεωρία.
-Naturally there are other senses of contemplation and contemplative, but they tend to center around a core meaning of somewhat passive, unfocused musing.
+Naturally there are other senses of contemplation and contemplative, but they tend to center around a core meaning of somewhat passive, unfocused, wordless musing.
 Thus on the face of it we cannot safely assume that θεωρία always or ever means for Aristotle precisely what contemplation means for us.

 II.
 Beholding Theoria